Muzietto/geiesmonads/README.md

 - an implementation of a chainable reader monad
 - a couple of examples of utilisation

-You may see it at work [here](http://rawgit.com/Muzietto/geiesmonads/master/GeiesmonadsES6_Reader.htm), after opening the dev tools.
+You may see it at work [here](http://rawgit.com/Muzietto/geiesmonads/master/MochaGeiesmonadsES6_Reader_Test.htm).

 NB - with a big credit due to [Don't Fear the Reader](https://passy.svbtle.com/dont-fear-the-reader).